Tony Atlas: Puerto Rico and International Championship Wrestling (1988)

-Second Return To World Wrestling Federation (1990–1991)
+Third return to WWF (1990–1991)

 In 1990 Atlas returned to the WWF where he wrestled as "Saba Simba" for the remainder of 1990 and into January 1991.
-He made his first appearance in his comeback on August 4, 1990, when he pinned Haku at a house show in Augusta, GA.
+He made his first appearance in his comeback on August 4, 1990, when he pinned Haku at a house show in Augusta, Georgia.
 On August 28 he participated in a taping for WWF Superstars and Prime Time Wrestling.
 In his first televised appearance as Simba, Atlas's history in the company was quickly acknowledged, but Vince McMahon claimed Atlas had "rediscovered his roots by legally changing his name".
 On December 13, 2010, Tony appeared on Right After Wrestling and credited the Saba Simba character with saving his life as he was homeless and living on a park bench before getting a phone call from McMahon.
 He played a warrior of a Ugandan tribe and was intended to feud with Akeem, but the feud never took place after Akeem departed from the promotion.
-Atlas was kept at midcard status, losing to Dino Bravo & The Barbarian.
+Atlas was kept at midcard status, losing to Dino Bravo and The Barbarian.
 The gimmick has been described by one writer as "unpopular at best, and racist at worst."
 He participated at the 1991 Royal Rumble, where he was eliminated by Rick Martel.
-After the Royal Rumble, he was taken off TV and was inactive with the company.
+After the Royal Rumble, he was taken off television and was inactive with the company.
 His last match was on September 13, 1991, at a house show in Allentown, Pennsylvania, filling in for Jim Neidhart, losing to Irwin R. Schyster as Saba Simba.

 Sporadic independent appearances (1991–1992)

 After he left the WWF he returned to IWCCW shortly thereafter facing Tito Santana and Vic Steamboat.
 He would regain the IWCCW title.
-He defeated Jimmy Snuka on an independent show on June 28, 1992, in Wallingford, CT.
+He defeated Jimmy Snuka on an independent show on June 28, 1992, in Wallingford, Connecticut.
 He later left IWCCW which left the IWCCW title vacant.